junxit/us-congress-bills-117/metadata.md

 - 2021-06-07 — Senate amendment agreed to: Amendment SA 2115 agreed to in Senate by Unanimous Consent.
 - 2021-06-07 — Senate amendment proposed (on the floor): Amendment SA 2115 proposed by Senator Schumer for Senator Cortez Masto.
 - 2021-06-07 — Senate amendment submitted
+- 2021-06-08 — Message on Senate action sent to the House.
+- 2021-06-11 — Held at the desk.
+- 2021-06-11 — Received in the House.
+- 2021-10-27 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-10-27 — Considered as unfinished business. (consideration: CR H5953-5954)
+- 2021-10-27 — Considered under suspension of the rules. (consideration: CR H5944-5948)
+- 2021-10-27 — DEBATE - The House proceeded with forty minutes of debate on S. 1502.
+- 2021-10-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-10-27 — Ms. Jackson Lee moved to suspend the rules and pass the bill.
+- 2021-10-27 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 424 - 3 (Roll no. 337). (text: CR H5944)
+- 2021-10-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 424 - 3 (Roll no. 337).(text: CR H5944)
+- 2021-11-09 — Presented to President.
+- 2021-11-09 — Presented to President.
+- 2021-11-18 — Became Public Law No: 117-60.
+- 2021-11-18 — Became Public Law No: 117-60.
+- 2021-11-18 — Signed by President.
+- 2021-11-18 — Signed by President.